SheldonSChen/dnd/README.md

 # D&D
-Just a simple self-project for automating the die-rolling, math, and bookkeeping involved when playing Dungeons and Dragons.
+Just a simple personal project for automating the die-rolling, math, and bookkeeping involved when playing Dungeons and Dragons.

 ## Usage
 Run shell.py in terminal.